mohammadnazarkhani/ShakeScreen/README.md

 # ShakeScreen

 An Android app that lets you control your device's screen state with a simple shake gesture.
-Lock or wake your device effortlessly using motion detection.
+Lock with clicking on sticky notification or wake your device effortlessly using motion detection.

 ## Features